google/WebFundamentals/src/site/resources/styleguide/written.markdown

 ## Media
   * All images need to be in 3:5 or 5:3 ratio
-  * Images will be compressed for you during the deploymentt step.
+  * Images will be compressed for you during the deployment step.
 You do not need to worry about compressing your own images.

 {% endwrap %}